-When it comes to celebrating fall in the Tennessee Valley, locals know that the many area pumpkin patches and corn mazes hold the most bang for your hard earned family buck.
+When it comes to celebrating the 2020 Fall season in the Tennessee Valley, locals know that the many area pumpkin patches and corn mazes hold the most bang for your hard earned family buck.
 Here you’ll find several that are within driving distance and each offers something just a little different but they are all a whole lot of fun.

 Do you know of one we missed?
 We’d love to add it, just send us a note at email@example.com and be sure to include the information listed here (e.g. Date/Time, Cost, URL, Location).

-To get the full 411 about all that is happening in and around the Tennessee Valley this fall including information on Fall Break Camps, Trick/Trunk or Treating options, Halloween Parties, and more then mosey on over to the full 2019 Fall Activity Guide.
+To get the full 411 about all that is happening in and around the Tennessee Valley this fall including information on Fall Break Camps, Trick/Trunk or Treating options, Halloween Parties and more, then mosey on over to the full 2020 Fall Activity Guide.
 Then be sure to share the scoop with your friends so you’ll see familiar faces when you are out and about this fall season.

 Lyon Family Farms (Taft, TN)

 Located just over the Tennessee border, this farm is open on September 18 – October 31, 2020.
 Regular hours are Thurs-Fri from 10AM – 8PM, Sat 9AM-6PM, and Sun 1-6PM.
 In October, the farm opens an extra day on Wednesday from 1-8PM.
 It offers a pumpkin patch, hayrides, corn maze, petting zoo, pillow bounce, monster slide, games, rat and pig races, and more.
 Save with Season Passes and Super Passes, starting at $30!